The rate limit forbid return false if there is too much called to the "set" methods in a time period.

 The function clean the storage with expired entries

-@return
+@return bool

-The function delete a rate-limit@param string $name
+The function delete a rate-limit

-The rate-limit object to del@return
+@param string $name The rate-limit object to del

-bool
+@return bool

-The function set a rate-limit@param string $name
+The function set a rate-limit

-The rate-limit object to set@return
+@param string $name The rate-limit object to set

-bool true if the rate-limit is not overloaded false if the rate-limit is overloaded
+@return bool true if the rate-limit is not overloaded